• Women are more likely than men to suffer from multiple, co-occurring, chronic conditions such as chronic pain, heart disease and diabetes.

 We network with other stakeholders that have a proven interest in raising the bar for women’s healthcare.

-Through The Center’s online outreach clinic, we work with the most vulnerable women to help them navigate through the web of obstacles and closed doors that thwart meaningful communications, transparency and accountability and compromise access to the right kind of healthcare.
+Through The Center’s online outreach clinic, we work with the most vulnerable women to help them navigate through the web of obstacles and closed doors that thwart meaningful communications, transparency and accountability and which compromise access to the right kind of healthcare.

 Clinical work by Dr. Jennifer Freyd in betrayal trauma theory led to the development of her concept of institutional betrayal.
 Her findings confirm that when a traumatic incident is followed by insensitive or abusive responses by trusted players like healthcare professionals, public institutions, government agencies, judges, private corporations or law enforcement authorities, the risk to a victim’s well-being rises sharply.